davs3275/sbs/med/collier.md

 4.37 You are just taking leave of the world, and yet you have not done with unnecessary desires.
-Are you not yet above disturbance and suspicion, and fully convinced that nothing without can hurt you ?
+Are you not yet above disturbance and suspicion, and fully convinced that nothing without can hurt you?
 You have not yet learned to be friends with everybody, and that to be an honest man is the only way to be a wise one.